 The oral histories of twelve 80- and 90-year-old elders from Jasper County, South Carolina, represent the memories of those who

 survived enslavement and hard times in the South.
-These stories, collected between 2005 and 2007, describe growing up in a rice culture
+These stories, collected between 2005 and 2007, describe growing up in a rice

-would require playback technology.
+documentary that would require playback technology.

 The Coosawhatchie Senior Center served the elders from hamlets and crossroads of Coosawhatchie, Gillisonville, Pineland, Grays,

 Ridgeland, Point South, Early Branch and Pocotaligo for many decades.
-Through regular activities, meals, and creating crafts passed down
+Through regular activities, meals, and creating crafts passed

-As a descendent of this culture from St. Helena Island, South Carolina, Althea has been able to document her culture from an insider's
+As a descendent of this culture from St. Helena Island, South Carolina, Althea has been able to document her culture from an

-rice on the plantations that have since become communities on land their families now own.
+and growing rice on the plantations that have since become communities on land their families now own.